Joey Aiuppa: "Joey O'Brien" and "Joey Doves"

 For almost 40 years, Aiuppa's original nickname was his old boxing name, "Joey O'Brien", often abbreviated in mob circles to just "O'Brien" or "Joey O." Irish boxers got paid more on the fight card in those days so Aiuppa chose an Irish name to fight under.
 This was one of his last known jobs before he started as a driver for the Outfit.

-In a move reminiscent of Al Capone's prosecution for tax evasion, Aiuppa was convicted in 1966 for the unlawful possession and transportation of mourning doves across state lines.
+In a move reminiscent of Al Capone's prosecution for tax evasion, Aiuppa was convicted in 1966 of the unlawful possession and transportation of mourning doves across state lines.
 Under the Migratory Bird Treaty Act of 1918, possessing more than 24 doves per person is illegal outside of hunting season.
 In September 1962, as part of Robert F. Kennedy's crackdown on the Chicago Outfit, FBI agents in Kansas searching Aiuppa's car discovered 563 frozen doves.
 Following a series of appeals, Aiuppa was eventually sentenced in August 1966 and received a three-month jail sentence and a $1,000 fine.
-As a result, Aiuppa gained various nicknames like "Joey Doves", "Joey the Doves", "Doves", and "Mourning Doves".
+As a result, Aiuppa gained various nicknames such as "Joey Doves", "Joey the Doves", "Doves", and "Mourning Doves".

-Leadership
+Leadership of the Chicago Outfit

-Joey Aiuppa gained control of the Chicago Outfit after the death of Sam Giancana, who had strong support from Paul Ricca and Tony Accardo.
-Aiuppa became the boss in 1971 after Felix Anthony "Milwaukee Phil" Alderisio was sent to prison.
-Under the leadership of Aiuppa, the Chicago Outfit grew stronger ties to its Las Vegas Casinos.
-Eventually, he became one of several de facto leaders running The Outfit in Chicago.
-Following his indictment and subsequent imprisonment, Joseph Ferriola ran the Outfit from 1985 until 1988.
-Aiuppa's chauffeur driver and protégé, Samuel Carlisi, took over leadership operations shortly after.
+Starting in the 1940s the Outfit was run by Paul Ricca, and later Ricca and Tony Accardo, operating behind the scenes through a series of front bosses--starting first with Accardo, followed by Sam Giancana, Felix Alderisio, Jackie Cerone, Aiuppa and others.
+This arrangement allowed Ricca and Accardo to escape prosecution for years.

+Giancana replaced Accardo as front boss in 1957, when Accardo came under scrutiny by the IRS.
+No major business transactions, and certainly no "hits", took place without Ricca and Accardo's knowledge and approval.
+Ricca died in 1972, leaving Accardo as the sole power behind the scenes.

+Joey Aiuppa took on greater responsibility within the Outfit after the imprisonment of Sam Giancana for contempt in 1965 and Giancana's flight to Mexico after his release from prison in 1966.
+Giancana was replaced as front boss by Sam Battaglia, until Battaglia was convicted of Hobbs Act violations in 1967.
+Felix Anthony "Milwaukee Phil" Alderisio was next in line until he was imprisoned for extortion in 1971, at which point Aiuppa succeeded him.

-Sometime following the murder of Giancana, Aiuppa bought a house in Palm Springs, California, as had several other Chicago mobsters.
+Sometime following the June 1975 murder of Giancana, Aiuppa bought a house in Palm Springs, California, as had several other Chicago mobsters.
+Accardo and Aiuppa continued to oversee the Outfit's operations from Palm Springs.